Many employers require job applicants to take a drug test—particularly those applicants who reach the final stages of the selection process.

 Prospective employers can't force you to take a drug test.
 However, they can generally require you to take one as a condition of employment, as long as they follow the rules.
 If you don't want to take the test, you can take yourself out of the running for the job.

 Here are some of the legal limits that might apply to applicant drug testing:

 If you live in one of these states and have a valid prescription for marijuana, you may be wondering whether an employer can refuse to hire you based on a positive drug test for this legally prescribed drug.
-So far, in most states, the answer seems to be yes.
-The California Supreme Court has ruled that the state's medical marijuana law applies only to criminal prosecution, not to the workplace.
-Likewise, the Colorado Supreme Court has held that an employer may fire an employee for off-duty use of medical marijuana, even though the use was lawful under Colorado state law.
+In some states, the answer is yes.

 A number of states, however, have passed specific laws prohibiting an employer from discriminating against an employee or applicant for lawful use of medical marijuana or requiring an employer to reasonably accommodate such employees at the workplace.
 This area of law is relatively new; contact an employment lawyer to find out the rules in your state.